-Every month, Temple members receive a print copy of the Temple’s Buddhist Thoughts newsletter in the U.S. Mail.
+Temple members receive a print copy of the Temple’s Buddhist Thoughts newsletter in the U.S. Mail.
+This is a collection of the writings of sensei that are found in the newsletter.
 Please enjoy these selected excerpts from recent newsletters.

 I love holidays!
 To me it really doesn’t matter where the tradition may have originated, I love them all.
 However, I know that it’s sometimes confusing about what is a Buddhist Holiday?
 This article is to define my own perception and celebration of holidays.